 It’s never true that your own needs are insignificant compared to the needs of the person you are caring for.
 First you need to recognize the unmet needs that are causing your emotional pain.
 Needs are not bad or good, but they are real.
 Acting on ways to meet your needs can make you a better caregiver long-term.
 Check out some other tips on how to take care of yourself in this Dakota Home Care blog.

 Forgive yourself for your imperfections.
 Remember that guilt is a typical feeling for caregivers.
 The chances are good that you never will do it all so well that everyone is happy, including yourself.
 Your guilt may be minimal or it may be immobilizing, but try to find ways to move forward and leave it behind.
 Doing the best that you can with the resources you have has to be good enough.

 You don’t have to do it all alone.
-Dakota Home Care offers in-home services in Fargo, Bismarck, Mandan, and nearby areas for home assistance tailored to your caregiving needs.
-They include someone to help with personal care, housekeeping, shopping, companionship and preparing meals.
+Dakota Home Care offers home health services in Fargo, Bismarck, and Mandan for in-home assistance tailored to your caregiving needs.
+Our caregivers can help with personal care, housekeeping, shopping, companionship and preparing meals.
 If skilled nursing care is required, an RN can be part of your caregiving team.
-To have a chance to leave home for a while, our respite care in Fargo, ND (or in our other services areas) may be all you need.
-Call 701.663.5373 today to make an appointment for your free, in-home evaluation to see how in home care can help your family.
+To have a chance to leave home for a while, our respite care may be all you need.
+Call (877) 691-0015 today to make an appointment for your free, in-home evaluation to see how in home care can help your family.